Chun Hua Catherine Dong: Selected exhibitions

 Dong has exhibited their works at The International Digital Art Biennial Montreal (BIAN), MOMENTA | Biennale de l’image, Quebec City Biennial, Kaunas Biennial,The Musée d’Art Contemporain du Val-de-Marne in France, Canadian Cultural Centre Paris, The Aine Art Museum in Tornio, Bury Art Museum in Manchester, Museo de la Cancillería in Mexico City, Art Gallery of Hamilton, Canadian Museum of Immigration at Pier 21, DongGong Museum of Photograph in South Korea, He Xiangning Art Museum in Shenzhen, Hubei Museum of Fine Art in Wuhan, Art Museum at University of Toronto, Varley Art Gallery of Markham, and elsewhere.

 Work

-Chun Hua Catherine Dong is known for their using various media in their works, such as performance, photograph with augmented reality, and virtual reality.
+Dong is known for delving into various media, such as performance, photograph with augmented reality, and virtual reality.